Kingda Ka: Incidents

-2005 bolt failure/launch cable damage

 On June 8, 2005, a bolt failed inside a trough through which the launch cable travels.
 This caused the liner to come loose, creating friction on the cable and preventing the train from accelerating to the correct speed.
 The cable rubbing against the trough caused sparks and shards of metal to fly out from the bottom of the train.
-The ride was closed for almost two months following the incident.
 Damage occurred to the launch cable, which was frayed and required replacement, including minor damage to seals and brake fins.
-The incident caused stress on a number of fins, and Six Flags did not have enough replacement fins.
-Extra brake fins were ordered, and the ride had to undergo thorough testing following the repair.
-Kingda Ka reopened on August 4.

-2009 lightning strike
+Kingda Ka reopened on August 4, 2005.

-Kingda Ka was struck by lightning in May 2009 and suffered serious damage.
+In May 2009, Kingda Ka was struck by lightning and seriously damaged.
 The ride was closed for three months for repairs and reopened on August 21, 2009.

-2011 unknown damage

-On August 27, 2011, Kingda Ka suffered unspecified damage shortly before Hurricane Irene, and Six Flags Great Adventure did not open.
-It is unknown whether additional damage occurred due to the storm, but the coaster was damaged to the extent that it could not run before Irene.
-The ride remained closed until the start of the 2012 operating season on April 5.
+Shortly before Hurricane Irene on August 27, 2011, Kingda Ka suffered unspecified damage and Six Flags Great Adventure did not open.
+The coaster did not operate prior to Irene, and it remained closed for the remainder of the season.

+A 12-year-old boy was struck in the face by a bird while riding Kingda Ka on July 26, 2012.
+In 2019, a guest sued Six Flags and Intamin in U.S. federal court, claiming that tall riders could be subjected to "extreme speed and torquing forces" and that the harnesses could also cause injuries.
+The plaintiff, who was 6 ft 2 in in height and three inches below the ride's posted height limit of 6 ft 5 in, claimed to have suffered multiple back injuries after riding Kingda Ka in 2017.
+Both Six Flags and Intamin filed a motion to dismiss the lawsuit, which was partially granted and partially denied in 2020.